Running jobs

 python3 mycode.py

-Submit to the scheduler with the sbatch
+Submit to the scheduler with the

-command.
-After your job completes you can asses and fine-tune your resource requests (time, CPU/GPU, memory) with the sacct
+You can also manage this job based on the jobid assigned to it (44915854).
+For example the job can be canceled with the scancel command .
+After your job completes you can asses and fine-tune your resource requests (time, CPU/GPU, memory) with the sacct or seff commands.

 $ module load system ruse

-is a command line tool developed by Jan Moren to measure a process' resource usage.
-It periodically measures the resource use of a process and its subprocesses, and can help you find out how much resource to allocate to your job.
+ruse is a command line tool developed by Jan Moren to measure a process' resource usage.
+It periodically measures the resource use of a process and its sub-processes, and can help you find out how much resource to allocate to your job.
 It will determine the actual memory, execution time and cores that individual programs or MPI applications need to request in their job submission options.

-periodically samples the process and its subprocesses and keeps track of the CPU, time and maximum memory use.
+ruse periodically samples the process and its sub-processes and keeps track of the CPU, time and maximum memory use.
 It also optionally records the sampled values over time.
 The purpose or Ruse is not to profile processes in detail, but to follow jobs that run for many minutes, hours or days, with no performance impact and without changing the measured application in any way.

 Sizing a job#